7. Fortnightly student presentations

 You can do this by creating a table with topics and dates in an editable platform and asking students to sign up for a topic.
 For example:

-- Create a Canvas Page that students can edit.
+- Create a Page in the LMS that students can edit.
 Under Options ‘Can edit this page role selection’, select, ‘Instructors and students’.
 You can do this for the whole cohort or within tutorial groups.
-Note: There is a risk that students may accidently delete another student’s entry.
+Note: There is a risk that students may accidentally delete another student’s entry.
 However, you are able to view and restore the page history.

-- Use Canvas Calendar to create ‘appointment groups’ for students to choose a topic.
+- Use the LMS Calendar to create ‘appointment groups’ for students to choose a topic.